 IDDO is part of the task force established by CDISC to rapidly develop an interim COVID-19 Therapeutic Area User Guide to standardise clinical data.
 The guide details how data fields specific to COVID-19 will be incorporated into the CDISC standards.
 CDISC has also developed an annotated case record form and mapping tool to support researchers to collect high-quality data in a format that enables integration with other datasets.
-The tools are freely available on the CDISC website (requires free registration).
+The tools are freely available on the CDISC website – which requires free registration.

 IDDO is registered as a re3data.org repository.
 To stay informed with the development of the COVID-19 data platform sign up to our newsletter and for further information please contact us at: firstname.lastname@example.org